 Key features of the school's learning program foster real-world readiness by developing specific life-skills.
-Courses such as Life Plan and Senior Project are required for graduation form AAHS.
+Courses such as Life Plan and Senior Project are required for graduation form AHA.
 These courses help students develop and practice basic skills needed for life as an adult including opening a savings account, registering to vote, finding housing, balancing a personal budget, researching career options, etc. Additionally, the "block" system allows for fewer total classes and longer class times.
 The structure of the daily and quarter schedules emulates a workplace where teams work on fewer projects for longer amounts of the day for a limited time up until a deadline at which they present their progress to the entire community and celebrate their accomplishments.
 This is in contrast to a traditional school schedule where students work on several (as many as 6 to 8) unrelated subjects per day for only a short time and show their work only to teachers of respective subjects.
 The school has also continued development of its "Transitions" program to better serve students qualifying for special education services.
 The Transitions Program focuses special education resources for student who are severely behind in credits, helping them graduate with a diploma.
 The school identified increased student need in this area as a result of distance learning at the end of FY2O and throughout FY21 which accelerated the further development and scope of the program during FY21.
+In FY22 the school graduated a record 21students from the transitions program.

 The school's learning program, culture, and norms promote personal relationships.
 Personal relationships allow students and staff to better hold each other accountable for pupil learning and student achievement.
 The advisory program provides a safe and confidential forum through which students can talk through and get support with issues that may affect their achievement in school with a group of trusted staff and peers.
 Restorative justice and PBIS practices further foster these personal relationships.
 Led by the school's social worker, instruction and practice of Social/ Emotional Learning (SEL) skills and strategies began being incorporated into curriculum for classes in FY20.
-Due to increased need identified during distance learning in FY21, the school expanded SEL practices to every day in every class in FY22.
-The first 10 minutes of class ("Take 10") are reserved for SEL education and activities to prepare students for learning.